KT421/Data205/README.md

 - [ ] What is the bicycle compatibility Index (BCI) for each road in Montgomery County where a bicyclist-involved accident has occurred in 2017-2020?

 ### Predicted Change in Incident Rate - April 21

 - [ ] Correlation of BCI and Incident rate?
+    - [ ] What other correlations exist? (weather, daylight, etc)
-- [ ] Prediction of change in Incident rate if a bike lane is installed (increase in BCI?)
+- [ ] Prediction of change in Incident rate if a bike lane is installed (decrease in BCI?)

 ### Synthesizing data - April 28